ggsDing/SAM-CD/README.md

       >    - A
       >    - B
       >  - label
-   2) Find change line 13 in SAM-CD/datasets/Levir_CD.py (or other dataloading .py files), change '/YOUR_DATA_ROOT/' to your own dataset directory.
+   2) Find change line 13 in SAM-CD/datasets/Levir_CD.py (or other dataloading .py files), change '/YOUR_DATA_ROOT/' to your local dataset directory.